This post may contain affiliate links. Please read my disclosure for more information.

-Despite being work from home positions, many of these jobs have requirements about what state you can be living in while working them.
+Despite being Amazon work from home jobs, many of these jobs have requirements about what state you can be living in..

 Another thing to consider is that Amazon has let many department leaders choose whether or not they will stay remote, either permanently or temporarily.

-If none of these positions float your boat, there is another opportunity to work from home, made possible by Amazon.
+If none of these work from home jobs float your boat, there is another opportunity to work remotely, made possible by Amazon.